locustio/locust/docs/testing-other-systems.rst

 Testing non-HTTP systems
 ========================

 Locust only comes with built-in support for HTTP/HTTPS but it can be extended to test almost any system.
-This is done by wrapping the protocol library and triggering a :py:attr:`request <locust.event.Events.request>` event after each call has completed, to let Locust know what happened.
+This is normally done by wrapping the protocol library and triggering a :py:attr:`request <locust.event.Events.request>` event after each call has completed, to let Locust know what happened.

 .. note::